 Fainting and Feeling Faint

 But feeling like you're going to faint is often a symptom of anxiety, especially if you suffer from panic attacks.
-If you haven't yet, take my 7 minute anxiety test.
-It's a great place to start to see if you have other anxiety symptoms as well, and compare them to others just like you.

 What Causes Feeling Faint?